hanewman/hanewman.github.io/_pages/about.md

 Before my PhD, I received an A.B. in Mathematics, with a minor in Computer Science, from Princeton in 2019, followed by an M.Sc. in Mathematical Sciences from Oxford in 2020.

+<h1 class="page__title">News</h1>

+- Jul 2026: Presented the paper *Online Correlation Clustering: Simultaneously Optimizing All lp-norms* at ICALP 2026
+- Jun 2026: Attended MAPSP 2026 workshop, where I also spoke on *Robust Gittins for Stochastic Scheduling*
+- Mar 2026: Invited seminar on New Trends in Clustering at Dagstuhl, where I also spoke on a series of works on lp-norm correlation clustering
+- Jul 2025: Started as an Assistant Professor at Vassar!